 What if Candida albicans started to develop resistance to the drugs that are prescribed for yeast infections?
 Well, it might just be happening already.
 In fact, more and more women are reporting that their yeast infections are not responding to regular medical treatment.

 New strains of Candida albicans are showing resistance to Fluconazole (otherwise known as Diflucan).
-That’s according to a new study published in the December 2012 volume of ‘Obstetrics and Gynecology’, which described this as an ‘emerging problem.’
+That’s according to a study published in the ‘Obstetrics and Gynecology’ journal which described this as an ‘emerging problem.’
 The study, conducted at the Wayne State University, noted a trend of increasing resistance to Fluconazole over an 11 year period.

 So if prescription drugs are becoming less effective, what can you do?
 The good news is that if you suffer from repeated, chronic yeast infections, there are some excellent alternatives.